Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Introduction

+\ag{ In this paper, we develop a design-based asymptotic theory for Rosenbaum’s estimator based on the WRS statistic (a.k.a.~the Hodges-Lehmann estimator), focusing on its robustness and efficiency properties.
+Despite its popularity in practice --- especially under heavy-tailed outcomes (see, e.g., \citet{athey2021}) --- the asymptotic behavior of this estimator under finite-population asymptotics has, to our knowledge, not been formally analyzed.
+While the general finite-population central limit theorems developed by \citet{Li2017} provide a versatile toolkit for establishing the asymptotic normality of many estimators under randomization, their results do not directly apply to nonlinear rank-based statistics such as Rosenbaum's rank-based estimator based on the WRS test statistic.
+Our work fills this gap and provides a rigorous of Rosenabum's rank-based estimators in this framework. }

-Next we consider randomization inference for the treatment effect with regression adjustment.
-In modern randomized experiments it is increasingly common to collect additional data on covariates.
-This covariate information is typically used with an ANCOVA model, aiming to improve the unadjusted difference-in-means type estimator \citep{Fisher1935, Cox2000, Freedman08a, Freedman08b}.~\citet{Lin13} showed that including the interaction of the treatment indicator and covariates in the model results in a regression adjusted estimator which is asymptotically at least as efficient as the unadjusted difference-in-means estimator.
-Recently, regression adjusted or model assisted estimators have been devised for various study designs \citep{Fogarty2018, Li2020, Liu2020, su2021model, Zhao2021regression}.
-But, these methods based on linear models which typically use robust standard errors \citep{Huber1967, White1980}, are still sensitive to heavy-tailed distributions or extreme values of the potential outcomes \citep{MacKinnon1985, Young2019}.
+We also consider randomization inference for the treatment effect with regression adjustment of pretreatment covariates.
+It is increasingly common to collect additional data on covariates in randomized experiments which are then used in an ANCOVA model, aiming to improve the unadjusted difference-in-means type estimator \citep{Fisher1935, Cox2000, Freedman08a, Freedman08b}.~\citet{Lin13} showed that including treatment-covariate interaction in the linear model results in a regression-adjusted estimator which is asymptotically at least as efficient as the unadjusted difference-in-means estimator in completely randomized experiments.
+Lin's result led to follow-up works on efficient regression-adjusted or model-assisted estimators for other experimental designs \citep{Fogarty2018, Li2020, Liu2020, su2021model, Zhao2021regression}.
+However, these methods typically use robust standard errors \citep{Huber1967, White1980}, and are still sensitive to heavy-tailed distributions or extreme values of the potential outcomes \citep{MacKinnon1985, Young2019}.